-To install wiring, perform the following procedure:
+To wire the CCR, perform the following procedure:

 - 1. Verify the input supply voltage corresponds to the voltage rating on the nameplate of the regulator. - 2.
 Make sure the front panel rotary selector switch is set to the OFF position. - 3.
 Ground the regulator by making an adequate ground wire (AWG 6 or larger) connection to the external earth ground lug on the regulator. - 4.
 An appropriate disconnect-type cutout or circuit breaker shall be provided outside the regulator for the input power supply lines. - 5.
-Short-circuit the output terminals TB2-1, TB2-2 using 8 AWG minimum wire to avoid lamp destruction in case of excessive current output. - 6.
-Refer to Input Wire Size for the recommended input wire.

-Connect the power supply lines from the disconnect switch or main circuit breaker to the CCR input fuse block F1/F2 or terminal block TB3.
-Tighten all connections.
+Short-circuit the output terminals VR1 and VR2 using 6 AWG minimum wire to avoid lamp destruction in case of excessive current output.
+Alternately, if present, the SCO cutout may be used for shorting the output. - 6.
+Refer to the Input Wire Size section for the recommended input wire.
+Connect the power supply lines from the disconnect switch or main circuit breaker to the CCR input fuse block F1 and F2 (or CCR input circuit breaker, if present).
+Tighten all connections. - 7.
+Engage main circuit breaker or disconnect switch to energize the regulator. - 8.
+Turn front panel rotary selector switch locally to all brightness steps, and verify that current values on the panel ammeter or ACE3 display correspond to those in the Output Current Regulation section for each brightness step. - 9.
+Turn the rotary selector switch to OFF.